Discngine/fpocket/doc/GETTINGSTARTED.md

     -x None: (None) EXPERIMENTAL: specify this flag if you want to run energy calculations on calculated pockets.
 That's not fully functional and only one or two probes are currently generated and output density grids written.
 Use with caution

     -c char : (Default is none): Use this flag to chose which chains you want to delete before running fpocket.
 The selected chains can be specified with ',' or ':' delimiters, for example you can use it '-c B,D' or '-c B:D'.
 You can delete up to 20 different chains.

+    -k char : (Default is none): Use this flag to chose which chains you want to keep before running fpocket.
+The selected chains can be specified with ',' or ':' delimiters, for example you can use it '-k A,B,E' or '-k A:B:E'.
+You can keep up to 20 different chains.

+    -a char : (Default is none): With this flag you can select a chain you want to be considered as a ligand.
+Works the same way as the "-r" flag but with a whole chain.
+Only a single chain can be chosen, for example '-a D'.

 ###  Output files description